influxdata/telegraf/plugins/inputs/opensearch_query/README.md

 Thus, our results would take the form `size_percentiles_values_1.0`.
 This structure applies to `percentiles` and `extended_stats` functions.

+Note: `extended_stats` is currently limited to 2 s.d. only.

 ## Example Output

 ```shell